KristianLyng/varnishfoo/chapter-4.rst

 for the same object to be fetched by a single backend thread.

-But despite all this, the basic VCL of the backend fetcher is pretty straight forward, with one or two minor exceptions.
+But despite all this, the basic VCL of the backend fetcher is pretty straightforward, with one or two minor exceptions.

 `vcl_backend_fetch`
 ...................